 We briefly mentioned this earlier, but it’s something many run into.
 Having too many devices connected to Google Music, and it won’t let you add more.
 Google reportedly did away with the “limit” a few years back, but I still have the problem myself.

 By default it allows five smartphones to have access to Google Play Music, and 10 devices overall.
 This is for security, and piracy, among other things.
 For whatever reason if you’ve hit the limit, simply go into settings and find the option labeled “Manage your devices”.
 This will show every device connected to Google Music.
 If there are old smartphones, tablets, or devices no longer being used simply hit the X and remove them.
-It’s that easy.
-Right inside settings.
+It’s that easy and right inside settings on the app.

-In the past we were unable to do this on the actual device, but now it takes less than 15 seconds to de-authorize devices and get back to enjoying music.
+In the past, we were unable to do this on the smartphones but now it takes less than 15 seconds to de-authorize devices and get back to enjoying music.

 Last but not least are payment issues.
 Those who had a free trial or recently signed up for Google Music All Access or a family plan, could face this.
 I pay a monthly fee to enjoy all Google Play Music has to offer, and many others do too.

 Alternatively, sometimes a payment just doesn’t go through.
-Try it one more time, or restart the application and hit subscribe once more.
+Try it again, or restart the application and hit subscribe once more.
 If all else fails you may need to reboot your device or contact your bank.
 Most of the time everything works fine, as long as the payment source in the Play Store is up to date.
+If you recently received a new debit card from your bank make sure to update your Google Account payment method.

 Everything above aside, Google Play Music remains one of the best options in the mobile market.
 We have access to millions of songs, our own music, personalized radio stations and more.
 Give our suggestions above a try, and enjoy the app.
 If you have any other problems, drop us a comment below and we’ll try to help.